Spring Roofing Trends: Commercial Metal Roofs

 A big trend this spring is metal roofing.
 The U.S. real estate market is still experiencing an upswing.
 Property owners are making improvements to increase resale value.
 Because most people are more tempted to buy and sell commercial properties in the spring and summer, it’s at this time of year people start making additions and upgrades to their property.

 Hiring a qualified re-roofing contractor is on everyone’s list of priorities.
 According to the Metal Roofing Alliance (MRA), the biggest issue is locating the contractor.
 “Not only are we seeing greater demand in general, but we’re also coming off a tough winter which leads to the need for more qualified re-roofing contractors,” said MRA’s Executive Director Renee Ramey.
-Metal roofs are taking front and center due to their strength and longevity.
-Do Know Whether You Have a Flat or Sloped Metal Roof
+Metal roofs are taken front and center due to their strength and longevity.

 Everyone is doing their part to reduce their carbon footprint.
 The good news is metal roofs are made from recycled materials.
 Five years ago, metal averaged around nine percent of material waste generated during construction.
 Out of that 24 million tons, around eight million was recycled.
 We’re expecting these numbers to get better.
 When you invest in a metal roof for your commercial property you are contributing to improving these numbers.